DL 312

 More Software Isn't Better Software

-A few months after Eugen Rochko earned his degree in computer science, he decided to push out an open sourced social network not too different from one of his favorite — but flawed, in his view — sites, Twitter.
+A few months after Eugen Rochko earned his degree in computer science, he decided to push out an open sourced social network not too different from one of his favorite -- but flawed, in his view -- sites, Twitter.
 He named it Mastodon and it soon took off.

-Mastodon is shared was created as free, open source software with a “copy-left” license, which means anyone can download it, run it, and change it, on the condition that they continue to work under the same license and freely share the altered version they are operating.
+Mastodon was created as free, open source software with a "copy-left" license, which means anyone can download it, run it, and change it, on the condition that they continue to work under the same license and freely share the altered version they are operating.

-Last month, Rochko learned that Mastodon was being used to run Donald Trump’s new Truth Social network.
+Last month, Rochko learned that Mastodon was being used to run Donald Trump's new Truth Social network.
 Rochko may not agree with the views expressed on the new network.
-But, the licensing for the software indicates that he can not ask that they refrain from using Mastodon.
+But, the licensing for the software indicates that he cannot ask that they refrain from using Mastodon.
 Not only is Trump permitted to use the software for his own peculiar purposes, but the free software saves a startup like Truth Social millions of dollars in programming expenses.
 All Mastodon asks in return is that Truth Social then pay it forward.
-As of the date of this newsletter, Truth Social has now complied with this request by making the source code to publicly available in compliance with the license,” which is known as AGPLv3.
+As of the date of this newsletter, Truth Social has now complied with this request by making the source code publicly available in compliance with the license, which is known as AGPLv3.

 It remains to be seen what will happen if Truth Social doesn't comply with the license.